-What Exactly Does a Gaffer Do?
+What Does a Gaffer Do?

 Gaffer Cole Pisano has worked on feature films, commercials, and music videos for the likes of Ice Cube, Halsey, and Nick Jonas.
 “The Gaffer is the head of the Lighting and Power Department on a film set,” he explains.
 “They work in pre-production and production to help achieve the desired cinematic image through setting up lights and running cables.”

-As part of pre-production, the Gaffer collaborates with the Director, Cinematographer, and Key Grip to set up a unified aesthetic for the visuals of the film.
 They must also figure out how to logistically achieve them.
 This requires scouting the locations and where the lights can live in each setup, as well as figuring out where cables can be run, and finding a safe place to park the generator.
 This stage includes deciding how his or her team can be proactive in the shoot.